songquanpeng/filesystem-emulator/README.md

 - [x] Able to copy file.

 ## Bugs
 - [ ] When create file with block size 11~16, the program will crash.
+(On some kits)